matteobaccan/owner/docs/usage.md

 }
 {% endhighlight %}

-Notice that the above interface extends from `org.aeonbits.owner.Config`, that is a marker interface recognized by OWNER as valid to work with.
+Notice that the above interface extends from `Config`, that is a marker interface recognized by OWNER as valid to work with.

 We'll call this interface the *Properties Mapping Interface* or just